spiral/docs/docs/en/cookbook/simple-chat.md

             thread: Number
         },
         mounted() {
-            this.centrifuge.rpc('thread:history', {
+            // Get all messages for the thread from the server this.centrifuge.rpc('thread:history', {
                 id: this.thread,
                 authToken: this.authToken
             }).then(ctx => {
                 this.messages = ctx.data.messages;
                 delay(10).then(() => this.scrollToBottom());
             })

-            this.centrifuge.on('publication', ctx => {
+            // Listen for new messages from the server this.centrifuge.on('publication', ctx => {
                 if (
                         ctx.channel !== 'chat' ||